 They will then use income multiple calculations based on your salary to help give an indication of how much you can borrow.

-You may be able to get around four times’ your salary if you apply on your own.
+You may be able to get up to four times’ your salary at a push if you apply on your own.

-But remember that each lender will have different criteria, and will offer different income multiples, so you need to do your research.
+But remember: each lender will have different criteria, and will offer different income multiples - so you need to do your research.